ioticsme/beave-cms/readme.md

 ### Starting the Application
 To start the BeaveCMS application, follow these steps:

-- You are now ready to start the Beave app.
+- You are now ready to start the Beaver app.
 Run the following commands to start:
 - Make sure you are in the root directory of your BeaveCMS project.

 Run the following command to start the application: